 - Anyone who has direct financial responsibility for your medical care

-- Anyone who is an employee of the hospital or healthcare facility at which you are a patient
+- Anyone who is a team member of the hospital or healthcare facility at which you are a patient

-If you would like more information regarding Advance Directives, please contact the Case Management Department at 302-629-6611, extension 4508.
+If you would like more information regarding Advance Directives, please contact the Patient Care Management Department at 302-629-6611 ext.
+4508.

 A Living Will allows you to make decisions about life-sustaining procedures if, in the future, your death from a terminal condition is imminent despite life-sustaining procedures.
 A Living Will will not allow you to make decisions about future life-sustaining procedures in the event you have an end-stage condition or you are in a persistent vegetative state.